ippontech/blog-usa/posts/hipslacker-a-slack-bot-for-jhipster.md

         self.post_fail_msg()
 ```

 The response from the `generate-application` endpoint is an id and we can use this id to get the status of the generation.
 That way the bot will post the status of the generation on your Slack channel to keep you updated.
-Then the bot post the link of the GitHub repository if the generation succeeded or an error if the generation failed.
+Then the bot will post the link of the GitHub repository if the generation succeeded or an error if the generation failed.

 ```python
 def post_generation_status(self, app_id, token):